rccordell/feeling-responsive/pages/schedule.md

 + Benjamin Franklin, *The Autobiography of Benjamin Franklin* (pg.
 7-57, ending at "The affairs of the Revolution occasion'd the interruption.")
 + Lisa Gitelman, “Print Culture (Other Than Codex): Job Printing and Its Importance"

-## Friday, February 16: Typecasting
+## Tuesday, February 13: Typecasting

 {% include alert info='Lab 6: Composing & Imposing' %}